How to Prepare a Nonprofit Tax Return:

 - Part XII: Financial statements and reporting.
 This section explains the accounting method used if the organization’s financial statements were compiled or reviewed.
 If an independent audit was conducted, especially in cases when required.

 Detailed reporting requirements are a function of what boxes are checked as applicable to the 990.
 The boxes checked ‘YES’ trigger additional forms, disclosures, and specific schedules as part of the reporting requirement.
-The most common schedule is, Schedule O, required of all organizations that file Form 990 and certain organizations that file 990-EZ.
-These organizations are required to complete Part VI, lines 11b and 19.

 How Do I File A Nonprofit Tax Return?